 Thomas Jefferson, commenting on his softening opposition to patents at the time, stated: “The patent act has given a spring to invention beyond my comprehension.”

 In 1790, Secretary of War Henry Knox, Attorney General Edmund Randolph, and Secretary of State Thomas Jefferson headed a three-member Patent Commission, overseeing a requirement for submission by the inventor that a working model (no larger than 12” x 12”) of each invention be produced in miniature to be submitted with each application.
 This requirement was purported to be necessary due to a lack of effective writing skills among many of the applicants of the time, with the models serving to provide clarity as to the nature and purpose of the intended invention.
 Some 200,000 models in total were generated during the 90 year period from 1790 through 1880.
 These models were stored for many years, with most surviving two substantial patent office fires until the requirement was abolished in 1880.
 In 1925, the models were eventually sold off, and went through a number of ownership changes.
-The largest surviving portion of this collection (approx. 4,000 models) is currently the property of the Rothschild Patent Museum, in Cazenovia, New York.
+The largest surviving portion of this collection (over 4,000 models) is currently the property of the Hagley Museum in Wilmington, Delaware.

-Among the many interesting models are the following:
+Among the many interesting models from the early history of the U.S. Patent Office are the following:

 “Cotton Seed Planter” “Earth Scraper “Fence Machine” (barbed wire) “Wrestling Toy”